Create a Custom Analyzer

 To create a custom analyzer with the Capella UI in Advanced Mode:

-1. On the Operational Clusters page, select the cluster that has the Search index you want to edit.
+1. On the Operational Clusters page, select the operational cluster where you want to work with the Search Service.

 2. Go to Data Tools Search.